Anima-Core/an1-meaning-engine/README.md

 - Take the activation after **block 1**
 - Project it to **64 dimensions**
 - Train a small MLP head
-- Skip the entire remaining stack (~99.93 percent of FLOPs)
+- Skip all deeper layers (~99.93 percent of FLOPs)
 - Measure accuracy

 **Result: ~82.6 percent accuracy recovery at ~1370× fewer FLOPs.**